breez/payments-rest-api/README.md

 <img src="./docs/screenshot4.jpg" width="50%">

 ### Configure CLI
-Now that you have aws cli installed and credentials ready its time for the last step of the requirements -> configuring the aws cli to work with your account.
+Now that you have AWS CLI installed and credentials ready, it's time for the last step of the requirements: configuring the AWS CLI to work with your account credentials.

-You will also have to chose a default region where you want to deploy your api.
+You will also have to choose a default region where you want to deploy your API.
 You can see the list of all regions [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).
 You should pick the region that is closest to your business.
-For quick reference US (us-east-1,us-west-1), Europe (eu-central-1,eu-west-1), Latam (sa-east-1), Asia (ap-southeast-1).
+For quick reference:
+* **US**: *us-east-1*, *us-west-1*
+* **Europe**: *eu-central-1*, *eu-west-1*
+* **LATAM**: *sa-east-1*
+* **Asia**: *ap-southeast-1*

-Once you have api key, api secret and you've chosen the region you want to deploy to you're ready to configure the cli.
+Once you have an API key, an API secret and region string, you're ready to configure the CLI.

-Open terminal in your OS and type `aws configure` and press enter.
-Now copy/paste the api key, press enter, and copy/paste the secret and press enter do the same for region.
-You can leave the default output format blank..
+Open a command line interface in your OS and type `aws configure` and press enter.
+Now, copy/paste the API key, press enter, then copy/paste the API secret and press enter.
+Do the same for the region string.
+You can leave the default output format blank.

+Here's an example:

 ```
 # aws configure